-LTL stands for Less-Than-Truckload, a type of freight shipping where the shipment does not require a full truckload.
-LTL freight carriers typically transport multiple loads from multiple customers on a single truck, which allows customers to share the cost of transportation and reduces overall shipping costs.
-LTL shipments typically weigh between 150 and 15,000 pounds and may be too large for parcel carriers like UPS or FedEx but too small to justify the price of a full truckload.
-LTL carriers use specialized equipment, such as pallet jacks, liftgates, and forklifts, to handle and transport these shipments.
+LTL shipments typically weigh between 150 and 15,000 pounds and are too large for parcel carriers like UPS or FedEx but too small to justify a full truckload.
+LTL carriers utilize specialized equipment such as pallet jacks, liftgates, and forklifts to handle and transport these shipments.

-LTL carriers offer various services, including pickup and delivery, tracking, and insurance.
-LTL shipping rates are typically based on the shipment’s weight, dimensions, density, distance traveled, and additional services required.
-It’s essential to accurately measure and weigh your shipment and provide all necessary information to ensure you receive an accurate quote.
-Your shipment is delivered on time and in good condition.
+LTL carriers provide various services, including pickup and delivery, tracking, and insurance, and their rates are typically based on shipment weight, dimensions, density, distance traveled, and any additional services required.
+It is crucial to provide accurate measurements and weight details to ensure an accurate quote and that your shipment arrives on time and in good condition.